 Living the London Life

 I love living the London Life but if you think it is anything like movies or television you are so wrong.
 Many people will think about the either/or.
 Either you live like a character in Eastenders or you live like a character in a Richard Curtis movie.

 Today I want to discuss the realities of living the so-called cosmopolitan, London life.
 It’s time to remove those rose-tinted glasses and see the smog.

-This a topic that has been talked about to death but it is beyond true!
+This is a topic that has been talked about to death but it is beyond true!
 London is unquestionably the hub of the tourist industry in the UK – sorry Edinburgh – as such it has the highest prices because the city has a demanding audience.
-However, there should be an I-live-here-the-entire-year-discount for those of us that aren’t tourists who have to pay £12 per drink on a night out and who can’t afford to shop in Tesco Express’ anymore because central London Tescos rack their prices up by 25%!
+However, there should be an I-live-here-the-entire-year discount for those of us that aren’t tourists who have to pay £12 per drink on a night out and who can’t afford to shop in Tesco Express’ anymore because central London Tescos rack their prices up by 25%!

 Rent and Accommodation